BrightspaceUI/core/components/switch/README.md

 ## Visibility Switch [d2l-switch-visibility]

 The `d2l-switch-visibility` element is a variant of the generic switch configured with special icons and default text for toggling "visibility".
+It consists of 3 states: On ("Visible"), Off ("Hidden"), and On with Conditions ("Visible.
+Conditions must be met.").

 <!-- docs: demo live name:d2l-switch-visibility autoSize:false size:small -->
 ```html